RealGlory2cute/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 7.Betty in my first directory
+Delete the directory my_first_directory that is in the /tmp directory